-Treatment For Cocaine Abuse And Addiction
+Treatment For Cocaine Use And Addiction

-There are currently no medications available for the treatment of cocaine abuse.
+There are currently no medications available for the treatment of cocaine addiction.
 However, several forms of therapy have proven effective.
 The NIDA states that one of the best forms of treatment available is cognitive-behavioral therapy.

 Other treatment approaches may include: